 One day while browsing cars on eBay, I came across a new 2016 Mercedes AMG GTS Edition One being offered by a MB dealer in California.
 I had honestly never heard of this model, let alone seen nor driven one… yet I instantly fell in love.
 It was utterly mesmerizing with absolutely gorgeous lines and coachwork reminiscent of early 50’s style racers.
-I had to have it.
+When thinking about if I needed it, yes, I had to have it.

 After some back and forth negotiation (and what felt like endless back and forth paperwork), I traded my heavily modified 2008 Lamborghini Gallardo Superleggera for it.
 Next step was the long, impatient wait for the cross country enclosed transport to drop off its wondrous cargo (and pick up my own pride and joy.)

-On the day of it’s arrival, I felt a flashback to senior year of high school prom.
+On the day of the Mercedes AMG GTS arrival, I felt a flashback to senior year of high school prom.
 I was so nervous and scared… yet incredibly excited.
 I could barely contain myself!
 Oh wait… never mind, I didn’t go to my senior prom.

 Anyways, as the driver backed my new Selenite Gray chariot down the ramp and proceeded to pull the Lambo in its place, I shed a tear.
 A tear of both joy and sadness.
 Would this new toy fulfill my need for speed?
 Would it sound good?
 Would it impress the ladies?

-I had watched a few YouTube video reviews of my new car… but, honestly, that was the extent of my pre-purchase research.
+I had watched a few YouTube video reviews of my new car… but, honestly, that was the extent of my pre Mercedes AMG GTS (or any car for that matter) purchase research.
 Upon finally seeing the car in person, my first thought was “holy crap, it’s so much larger than I thought!”